Math Placement and the MPE

 All students are allowed a maximum of 3 Math Placement Exam attempts across their time at UNL.
 You may only make one attempt each day (24 hours).
 If you feel your initial placement is not accurate, you should do significant review and practice before your subsequent attempts.

-Taking the MPE
+Completing the MPE

 We want you to be placed into the right course, so you can succeed.
 Do not get help from another person or use any outside aids, besides a calculator or graphing calculator.
 You will have 20 minutes to complete each part of the exam.
 If you end up in an inappropriate course, it will delay your progress and waste your tuition money.
 Please take this exam honestly and as directed.